 STEP Support Programme - free online resources

-The programme also includes an online discussion forum.
-You can ask for help and hints if you’re stuck, share what you have tried so far, offer advice to others and get expert guidance from Cambridge University students who’ve taken STEP themselves.
+To give additional help and support as you work through the assignments, the programme also includes an online discussion forum, mentored by current Cambridge University mathematics students.
+You can ask for help and hints if you’re stuck, share what you have tried so far, and get expert guidance from university students who’ve taken STEP themselves.

-You may find our advice on how to use the STEP Support Programme helpful.
+Please see here for more detailed advice on how to use the STEP Support Programme.

 Additional supporting material